berkantdu123/Remove-MCLEAKS/README.md

 4. Now edit the host file and remove those following lines:
    1. 127.0.0.1 sessionserver.mojang.com
    2. 127.0.0.1 authserver.mojang.com
+If you see another other line containing the name "mojang" make sure to delete it!
 5. Hit Ctrl+S (Save) and now you're good to go!
 # Note
 This script simply automates the process making it much quicker.